top of page

 of the classical bubble environment thereby, unifying relativity with quantum mechanics on a natural, symmetrical, and three-dimensional level.

-It is important to note however, that the micro-sliding effect for relativistic frame adjustment is fully dependent upon, and is a characteristic of, the constancy of kinetic energy's self-propulsion at light speed.
+It is important to note, however, that the micro-sliding effect for relativistic frame adjustment is fully dependent upon, and is a characteristic of, the constancy of kinetic energy's self-propulsion at light speed.
 This is why the speed of light is a uniform constant in the universe, and why it is associated with the concept of relativity.

 Although the micro-sliding effect for frame adjustment sustains the uniformity of light speed among bodies within the bubble environment, it is ironic that the means for achieving such is conducted through the act of sliding which, in itself, is a faster-than-light phenomenon.